-Are you looking to understand better why micro-influencers are a better fit for small, boutique brands?
+Are you looking to understand more in-depth why micro-influencers are a better fit for small, boutique brands?
 Then, read this article, where we shared our thoughts on this topic.

 - user-generated content for their marketing channels

-- build brand trust and awareness on long-term at relatively small costs
+- build brand trust and awareness in the long-term at relatively small costs

 - Hashtag search